13 Tips For Nervous Flyers: Practical things nervous flyers can use to reduce anxiety from flying, and stay calm before and during a flight.

 Being comfortable makes everything slightly better.
-For me, that means an in-flight uniform of loose-fitting layers like leggings (Old Navy is a good bet for cheap and comfy leggings), a loose tunic, a cozy sweater wrap, and warm, soft socks.
+For me, that means an in-flight uniform of loose-fitting layers like leggings (Amazon is a good bet for cheap and comfortable leggings), a loose tunic, a cozy sweater wrap, and warm, soft socks.

 Finally, bring a good carry-on bag that fits under the seat in front of you and will hold all your activities, so you don’t have to unbuckle your seatbelt to access your music, headphones, coloring books, etc!

 2. Avoid the News

 Reading about increased risks of terrorist attacks (and airplane disasters) stresses me out in the best of times, never mind how it messes with my head in the days before a flight.